Kits Questions and Answers

 If the fabric is printed and there is only one type of kit, then the fabric type cannot be changed.

-These suppliers have decided to 'encode' the floss numbers to make pirating their designs harder.
+These manufacturers have decided to 'encode' the floss numbers to make pirating their designs harder.

 If you purchased your kit somewhere else, then please contact them as they should be able to provide assistance.